 ⭐For Kits with buttons or small pieces, install everything else first, empty bottle, and fill with plain water for better tacking!

 ⭐On larger (Tesla style) touch-screens it isnormal for the first 24 hours for the screen to act a little erratic as moisture bubbles feel like fingers.
 Use extra care when you squeegee out extra moisture to help minimize the touch-sensitivity.

-⭐ To remove the product, heat up the film on the vehicle to make it more pliable.
+Heat up the film on the vehicle to make it more pliable.
 Then using a very soft plastic, or even a fingernail, pry off the edge of the navigation screen.
 You can attempt to save the film if you'd like.
 If so, spray the back of the film as you remove it to help it come off easier.
 For the instrument cluster, use your soft plastic or fingernail to tear a bit of the film, then peel it off.
 Since this film does typically tuck under the bezel, it will be hard to pry off an edge.
 Tearing the film will be necessary to peel off.

 ⭐ If you are having trouble with the install, keep practicing on your first set of film until you get it down.
 We offer replacement film at a much discounted rate to ensure you get the perfect install.